Rosuav/Gypsum/plugins/README.rst

 General notes
 =============

-All handlers should return 1 if processing is "complete" - if the command or line has been consumed.
+Handlers should usually return 1 if processing is "complete" - if the command or line has been consumed.
 For commands, this should be the normal case, and suppresses the "Unknown command" message; for hooks, this indicates that the line should be hidden, as though it never happened.
+In cases where there is no meaningful alternate processing, the return value is ignored, and the function can be declared void.

 Local output can be produced on any subw::